 - This information broadcasts into the future–we get the sense that what we learn here will come back at some point in the story and be relevant

-- Characterizing details tend to be specific
+- Details that enhance characterization tend to be specific